Police arrest man on murder charge in Austin mass shooting

 Officers with a fugitive task force took De’ondre White into custody Thursday afternoon on a warrant for the killing of 25-year-old Douglas John Kantor during the shooting on Austin’s 6th Street, the Travis County District Attorney’s office said in a statement.
 Prosecutors said they also intend to seek multiple aggravated assault charges against White.

-It was not immediately clear where White had been arrested, where he was being held and whether he has an attorney.
-The Travis County sheriff’s and district attorney’s offices did not immediately respond to an email request from The Associated Press.
+White was arrested without incident in Killeen, a community about 70 miles (112 kilometer) north of Austin, and was being held in the local jail ahead of an initial court appearance, the city police department said in a statement.
+It was not immediately clear whether he has an attorney.

-White’s arrest comes two days after prosecutors dropped criminal charges against two juveniles who police initially arrested in the June 12 shooting.
-Authorities have said the shooting stemmed from and argument between two groups of teenagers.
+White’s arrest comes two days a, fter prosecutors dropped criminal charges against two juveniles who police initially arrested in the June 12 shooting.
+Authorities have said the shooting stemmed from and argument between two groups of teenagers from Killeen.

 The two juveniles who were arrested were involved in the dispute and had guns, Austin Interim Police Chief Joseph Chacon said Tuesday, but ballistics evidence showed that Kantor was killed by a shot from White’s weapon.